Create a Project Charter

 In short, a projected ROI.

-That means that we need the program to return at least that much in savings.
+That means we need the program to return at least that much in savings.
 This particular case study involves lessening the impact of a previous process change, so, in a practical sense, perhaps our first course of action would be to revert to the original process in the hopes of reversing the 40% decline.

 Without such a reversal, we would have to account for the ongoing depression of revenue.
 For the sake of simplicity, let’s assume we can revert to the old process seamlessly.